 The ability to keep a steady beat while playing the variety of note values that are present in this Gavotte is a challenge to many students so specific attention should be given to this.

 Requirements: List I and II with special focus on List I

 Student Level: Student should be studying in the beginning of Book 3 or beyond.

 - Articulation: The 16th notes in measures 25, 27, 29, 30, and 31.

 A student making a tape for this level should have more highly developed skills from list II than would be expected from graduation Level 1.

 Student Level: Student should be studying Vivaldi A minor Concerto 1st movement or beyond.

-Level 3: Vivaldi Concerto in G Minor 1st Mov
+Violin Level III: Vivaldi Concerto in G Minor 1st Movement (Book 5)

 The 1/2 step progression below refers to places where the fingers of two successive notes feel 1/2 apart even though the notes are fingered on two different strings.